Slipchenko-Group/ANIEFP/README.md

 Here is where you can download LibEFP https://github.com/libefp2/libefp

-Credit goes to Claudia Viquez Rojas, who developed most of the code for the data generation and training for this interation
+Credit goes to Claudia Viquez Rojas, who developed most of the code for the data generation and training for this iteration

 Each folder will have a README that will explain what to do and the associated code will be commented